Recognition and Awards

 Pro Bono Partnership Atlanta Honors MLA with Volunteer of the Year Award

 Pro Bono Partnership of Atlanta (Atlanta) recognized MLA with its 2009 Volunteer of the Year Award.
-The MLA Atlanta team - Partner Kate Lewis, Partner Summer Chandler, Associate Doug Flaum, Associate David Gordon, Associate Matt James and Partner Russell Love - received the award for dedicating more than 300 pro bono hours to a series of real estate transactions for H.O.P.E., a nonprofit organization that provides supportive housing programs to Atlanta's homeless people and special-needs families.
+The MLA Atlanta team - Partner Kate Lewis, Partner Summer Chandler, Associate Doug Flaum, Associate David Gordon, and Partner Russell Love - received the award for dedicating more than 300 pro bono hours to a series of real estate transactions for H.O.P.E., a nonprofit organization that provides supportive housing programs to Atlanta's homeless people and special-needs families.

 MLA receives Outstanding Achievement Award